rooseveltframework/roosevelt/README.md

 - `mode`: Decides whether your app starts in production mode or development mode by default.

   - Default: *[String]* `production`.

-- `port`: The HTTP port your app will run on.
-This setting is ignored if the app is set to force HTTPS-only mode.

-  - Default: *[Number]* `43711`.

 - `shutdownTimeout`: Maximum amount of time in milliseconds given to Roosevelt to gracefully shut itself down when sent the kill signal.